tsmith512/tsmithcreative/_posts/2019-04-18-dc-seattle.md

 "The Games Area") was our booth theme this year.
 In addition to our usual games and swag, we had a number of cool demos!

-{% picture /blog/drupalcon-seattle/booth-time.jpg --alt 4K Booth Photos %}
+{% include gallery.html gallery=page.galleries.c %}

 Our Frontend team talked up **[Emulsify](https://github.com/fourkitchens/emulsify)**, a component-driven